DefectDojo/django-DefectDojo/docs/content/en/usage/features.md

 Endpoint Meta Importer can be found in the Endpoint tab when viewing a Product

-**Note:** The field "private_dns" is required as it is used to query/create endpoints.
+**Note:** The field "hostname" is required as it is used to query/create endpoints.